-Coast is on a journey to celebrate the surprising stories of the workers from around our shores.
+Coast celebrates the surprising stories of the workers from around our shores.
 From foundry men who burnished the secrets of our sea power, to the superstar performers who wowed the crowds in Edwardian resorts, these are tales of the hard grafters who made Britain great.

 Nick Crane tells the tale of an abandoned refrigeration plant whose workers kept Britain's biggest fishing fleet afloat.
 How did their ingenious production line create the tons of ice needed each day to keep the fish from Grimsby's trawlers fresh for the nation's plates?
-The extraordinary Grimsby Ice Factory, dating from 1901, was one of the few sites in the country that could freeze water on a truly industrial scale.
-The Ice Factory closed its doors in 1990, but the last man to work there returns to bring the whole process back to life.
+The Grimsby Ice Factory, dating from 1901, was one of the few sites in the country that could freeze water on an industrial scale.
+The Ice Factory closed in 1990, but the last man to work there returns to bring the whole process back to life.

-At the port on the River Tyne, Nick joins a crack team of drivers on a race against time to precision-park hundreds of new British-built cars aboard a huge purpose-built car-transporter.
-Nick is pushed to the limit squeezing in the vehicles just millimetres apart, for export around the world.
+At the port on the River Tyne, Nick joins a team of drivers on a race against time to precision-park hundreds of new British-built cars aboard a huge purpose-built car-transporter.

 |Series Editor||Steve Evanson|